-The Authority's cash is controlled and invested by the City of Larkspur.
+The Authority's cash is pooled and invested by the City of Larkspur.
 Investments are carried at fair value.
-At June 30, 2014, all of the Authority's cash was invested in the California Local Agency Investment Fund, an investment pool which is administered by the State Treasurer's office.
+See the City of Larkspur's Basic Financial Statements for the year ended June 30, 2016 for additional information.

-The Authority is a participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
+The City of Larkspur is a participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
 The Authority reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
 The balance is available for withdrawal on demand, and is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
 Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, loans to certain state funds, and floating rate securities issued by federal agencies, government-sponsored enterprises, United States Treasury Notes and Bills, and corporations.
-At June 30, 2014, these investments matured in an average of 232 days.
+At June 30, 2016, these investments matured in an average of 167 days.